 Both Physically and Mentally Overwhelming

 Anxiety is not a single condition.
 It is a host of different conditions, and it can be both physically and mentally overwhelming.
-If you haven't taken my anxiety test yet, make sure you do so now to learn more about the severity of your anxiety.

 Feeling overwhelmed is perhaps the most common symptom of anxiety, and it can actually affect you on a very base level.